Hot Cognition

 We gain a clearer concept if hot cognitions when we understand the easily defined cold cognitions.
 Cold cognitions are “interpretations of facts, probabilistic judgements, evaluations of attributes, analogies, and so forth” (Simon, Stenstrom, & Read, 2015).
 Which is fine in theory but impractical.
 We all have emotional interference with clean, cold cognitions.

-Dan Simon, Douglas Stenstrom, and Stephen Read explain “a well-established body of research shows that people ubiquitously react to stimuli with positive or negative valence and liking, easily develop motivation in forms of wishing for or working towards particular goals, and experience emotions towards actors in social situations.
-These reactions have traditionally been called ‘hot cognitions’” (2015).
+Dan Simon, Douglas Stenstrom, and Stephen Read explain, “A well-established body of research shows that people ubiquitously react to stimuli with positive or negative valence and liking, easily develop motivation in forms of wishing for or working towards particular goals, and experience emotions towards actors in social situations.
+These reactions have traditionally been called ‘hot cognitions’” (Simon, Stenstrom, & Read, 2015).

 While all our cognitions (cold and hot) our mixed, some have more emotional charging than others–they run hotter.
 The hotter the cognition, the more it changes the pattern of processing, relying on a faster system, and quicker reactions.
 In some instances, almost completely shutting down all the cold logical thought, in favor or quick reflexive reactions.

 Basically, hot cognitions take priority over cold, logical processing of facts.
-Joseph LeDoux, American neuroscientist whose research is primarily focused on survival circuits, wrote that “there is but one mechanism of consciousness and it can be occupied by mundane facts or highly charged emotions.
-Emotions easily bump mundane events out of awareness, but non-emotional events (like thoughts) do not so easily displace emotions from the mental spotlight…”.
-He continues, “while conscious control over emotions is weak, emotions can flood consciousness.
-This is so because the wiring of the brain at this point in our evolutionary history is such that connections from the emotional system to the cognitive system are stronger that connections from the cognitive system to the emotional system” (LeDoux, 2015. p.
+Joseph LeDoux, American neuroscientist whose research is primarily focused on survival circuits, wrote that, “There is but one mechanism of consciousness and it can be occupied by mundane facts or highly charged emotions.
+Emotions easily bump mundane events out of awareness, but non-emotional events (like thoughts) do not so easily displaced emotions from the mental spotlight…”.
+He continues, “While conscious control over emotions is weak, emotions can flood consciousness.
+This is so because the wiring of the brain at this point in our evolutionary history is such that connections from the emotional system to the cognitive system are stronger that connections from the cognitive system to the emotional system” (LeDoux, 2015, p.
 19).

 Hot Cognitions, Survival, and Learning